Line Edit: “The Social Network”

 MARK (CONT’D)

-Although it is possible to have a population of, say, animals or bacteria, and thus it would be necessary to distinguish the population that Mark is referring to as one of people, the context of this line suggests that Mark is talking about people, so specifying the population as one of people is unnecessary.
+Although it’s possible to have a population of, say, animals or bacteria, and thus it would be necessary to distinguish the population that Mark is referring to as one of people, the context of this line suggests that Mark is talking about people, so specifying the population as one of people here is unnecessary.
 But we need the syllables of people to maintain the rhythm of the sentence.
 So instead of removing people, let’s replace it with students.
 Also, since numerals cannot be spoken, and since it’s not clear whether Mark is saying “sixteen hundred” or “one thousand six hundred,” let’s spell out 1600.
-And since the plural of SAT is neither a possessive nor a contraction, let’s remove the apostrophe in SAT’s.
+(And to avoid repeating this edit, let’s do the same for all other similar instances of numerals in dialogue.)

 How do you distinguish yourself in a population of students who all got sixteen hundred on their SATs?